 - Enhances information to all healthcare participants as appropriate

 - Ensures accurate, fast, reliable, secure and detailed information on patients and healthcare partner plans

 From the business perspective, companies can take advantage of all available electronic transactions which in turn maximizes savings and organizational efficiency.
-Healthcare EDI allows companies to operate at peak efficiency with benefits.
+Healthcare EDI allows companies to operate at peak efficiency.

 Send and receive information faster.
 Providers typically experience quicker turnaround times.
 A payor can receive your claim the same day you send it.
 In addition, an eligibility inquiry can be received and responded to in seconds, faster than you could pick up the phone and dial.

 Identify submission errors immediately and avoid processing delays.
 This process decreases the number of reasons a claim may be rejected once received by the payer.
 This same level of automated data verification cannot be performed on paper claims.